mohrayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-new_owner -  script that changes the owner of the file hello to the user betty.\n 4-empty - a script that creates an empty file called hello.\n 5-execute - a script that adds execute permission to the owner of the file hello.\n
+3-new_owner -  script that changes the owner of the file hello to the user betty.\n 4-empty - a script that creates an empty file called hello.\n 5-execute - a script that adds execute permission to the owner of the file hello.\n 6-multiple_permissions - script that adds execute permission to the owner and the group owner, and read permission to other user